akashban123/Python-Fundamental-Projects/README.md

-# Python-Fundamental-Projects

-During my Python Fundamental Project (1st–6th July 2025), I worked on cleaning and analyzing employee, seniority, and project datasets to address data quality issues.
-The situation involved missing project costs, inconsistent name formatting, and mismatched designations that led to project failures.
-My task was to clean and merge these datasets, apply logical rules, and generate insights for performance evaluation.
-Using Python, NumPy, and Pandas, I handled missing values, standardized name formats, merged multiple tables, and applied logic to determine employee ranks and bonuses.
-Additionally, I filtered employees based on city and updated designations for better accuracy.
-The result was a structured and reliable dataset that supported performance reviews, helped in accurate designation mapping, and provided insights for decision-making.
-This project strengthened my skills in data cleaning, transformation, and analysis, showcasing my ability to convert raw data into actionable insights.
+**Python Capstone: Employee & Project Data Analysis**

+Goal: To clean and prepare employee and project datasets for performance insights and reporting.

+Description: The project focused on resolving issues in employee, seniority, and project data, which included missing project costs, inconsistent name formats, and designation mismatches.
+The work involved cleaning datasets, merging multiple tables, applying business rules for ranks and bonuses, and creating filters for city-based employee segmentation.

+Skills: data cleaning, data merging, data preprocessing, business rule application, performance analysis.

+Technology: Python, Pandas.

+Results: Produced a clean and reliable dataset that enabled accurate performance reviews, designation updates, and city-based employee filtering.